Sparkylc2/minimal-academic-report-viewer/README.md

 ## About
 This viewer is about as minimal as it gets.
 It has no title-bar, traffic light controls, menu-bar or toolbars.
 It is just a window for previewing PDFs (you can view traffic light controls by hovering over the top left of the window).
 I threw this together because I was annoyed that there seemed to be none available, and as my Kitty terminal is also borderless, I wanted something that would fit in with it.
-The viewer accepts vim controls (HJKL) and the standard zoom in, zoom out keybindings.
+The viewer accepts vim controls (HJKL, g and G) and the standard zoom in, zoom out keybindings (Cmd + = and Cmd + -).
+You can also pan with the arrow keys.
+It has smooth scrolling and zooming (what a pain to implement).

 70% of this has been vibe coded so I make no performance promises ;)